Samoyed: The Fluffy Charm of the Arctic

 Evolution

 Over time, the Samoyed breed developed distinctive characteristics that made them ideally suited for their demanding lifestyle.
 They evolved to be adaptable, friendly, and hardworking, traits that remain ingrained in the breed today.
-This evolution was driven not only by the harsh environment but also by selective breeding practices.
+This evolution was driven not only by the harsh environment but also by selective breeding practises.

 Exportation to Europe